My-Budget-Buddy/Budget-Buddy-TaxService/README.md

 ## Usage

-If sending requests to the Tax Service server directly rather than through the Gateway Service you will need to include a `User-ID` in the Request Header to validate your requests.
+If sending requests to the Tax Service server directly rather than through the Gateway Service you will need to include a `User-ID` in the Request Header to authenticate your requests.
 The port is currently configured for 8084.
 This can be changed in the `/src/main/resources/application.yml` file.
 Assuming you are hosting locally and sending requests directly to the
 Tax Service API, it functions as follows: